 When tracking a subject, Skydio 2/2+ relies on visual recognition of a subject to follow.
 However, there may be cases, such as going through dense trees, where the subject is not completely visible.
 In cases such as these, Skydio will rely on GPS tracking to maintain subject lock.
 These fluctuations in subject tracking are indicated by the icon in the top right corner.

 If it looks like the drone has locked onto the wrong subject when using the Beacon, check to see if the Ambiguous Visual Tracking icon is present (see below).
-You may either go into Steering Mode to move the drone directly in front of you, begin moving away from others so that the drone can better distinguish you, or select yourself from your phone.
+You may either go into Steering Mode to move the drone directly in front of you, move away from others so that the drone can better distinguish you, or select yourself from your phone.

 Implicit Visual Tracking